open-energy-transition/pypsa-eur/README.md

     git clone https://github.com/open-energy-transition/{{repository}}

 You need [mamba](https://mamba.readthedocs.io/en/latest/) to run the analysis.
+Users may also prefer to use [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) or [conda](https://docs.conda.io/projects/conda/en/latest/index.html).
 Using `mamba`, you can create an environment from within you can run it:

     mamba env create -f environment.yaml